enjoythevue/website/blog/why-theres-no-new-episode-this-week.md

 - [How To Be Antiracist, Ibram X Kendi](https://bookshop.org/books/how-to-be-an-antiracist/9780525509288)
 - [So You Want To Talk About Race, Ijeoma Oluo](https://bookshop.org/books/so-you-want-to-talk-about-race/9781580058827)

-Thanks for your understanding and we hope you all stay safe amidst these trying times.
+Thanks for your understanding.
+We hope you all stay safe amidst these trying times.